-The English as an Academic Discourse (EAD) courses are offered by the Writing Program to serve matriculated undergraduate students with language backgrounds other than English to build linguistic competence in English so that their verbal level more accurately reflects their ability to read, conceptualize, and frame complex arguments in English.
+The English for Academic Discourse (EAD) courses are offered by the Writing Program to serve matriculated undergraduate students with language backgrounds other than English to build linguistic competence in English so that their verbal level more accurately reflects their ability to read, conceptualize, and frame complex arguments in English.
 Most of them focus on reading and writing skills with the exception of 356:152, which focuses on discussion and presentation skills.

 The specific writing course you need to take depends on your English Placement Test result or your writing instructor.
 All students must begin with the course in which they place, and continue along until Expository Writing is completed.
 Many international students are placed in one of the EAD courses, but it is possible for an international student to be placed into Basic Composition or Expository Writing.